Tiagura/proxmox-k8s-IaC/README.md

    - Set up HAProxy and Keepalived for high availability (if configured)

 ## Some Important Notes
+   - **No container network interface (CNI)** is installed in the resulting cluster, pick your CNI of choice and install it.
    - If the `pod_subnet` variable is not provided during the execution of the Ansible `playbook.yaml`, the default pod CIDR used will be `10.32.0.0/16`.
-Make sure that your chosen CNI plugin configuration is updated accordingly to avoid networking issues.
+Make sure that your chosen CNI configuration is updated accordingly to avoid networking issues.
    - This setup is designed to be **managed from the setup machine** where Terraform and Ansible are executed.
 If you prefer to manage the cluster from a different machine:
      1. Copy the contents of the generated `hosts` file entries into the management machine’s `/etc/hosts`.
      2. Install `kubectl` on the target machine.
-     3. Install `Cilium CLI` on the target machine.
-     4. Copy the Kubernetes admin config from the initial setup machine:
+     3. Copy the Kubernetes admin config from the initial setup machine:
         ```bash
         mkdir -p $HOME/.kube
         scp user@<setup-machine>:/etc/kubernetes/admin.conf $HOME/.kube/config
         chown $(id -u):$(id -g) $HOME/.kube/config
         ```
         Replace `<setup-machine>` with the IP or hostname of the initial setup machine and adjust the `user` accordingly.
-   - By default, Cilium is installed using a simple command:
-      ```bash
-      cilium install --version {cilium_version} --set ipam.operator.clusterPoolIPv4PodCIDRList={pod_subnet}
-      ```
-      These default values are:
-         `cilium_version: 1.17.5`
-         `pod_subnet: 10.32.0.0/16`

-      This works for most basic setups.
-However, if you require a more advanced or customized configuration (e.g., enabling the Kubernetes Gateway API, changing IPAM backends, enabling encryption, etc.), you should first uninstall Cilium:
-      ```bash
-      cilium uninstall
-      ```
-      Then, reinstall Cilium with your desired settings